monadicsystems/okapi/docs/index.md

 This way, we can define the `putUser` Endpoint by simply modifying `getUser` and without unnecessarily repeating our self.

-#### Applicative Comprehensions?

-Since Okapi's Script DSL is an Applicative, it would be possible to use Applicative Comprehensions when defining a Script.
-The Endpoint definition at the top of this page would look like this when using Applicative Comprehensions.

 ## Matchpoint

 A Matchpoint is a *pattern* that matches on Request values.